eclipse-tractusx/knowledge-agents-aas-bridge/README.md

 Currently we provide the following bridge components:

-- [Knowledge Agents AAS Bridge (KA-AAS-SPARQL-AAS)](sparql-aas) Implements an AAS server/AAS registry interface that is backed by a one or several agents.
+- [Knowledge Agents Sparql-To-AAS Bridge (KA-AAS-SPARQL-AAS)](sparql-aas) Implements an AAS server/AAS registry interface that is backed by a one or several agents.
 Using a templating approach, queries to the AAS API are translated into SPARQL queries.
 Changes in the (virtual) knowledge graph should be automatically reflected in changes to the resulting (virtual) AAS tree.

 Included in this repository are ready-made [Helm charts](charts).